TuringLang/Turing.jl/docs/src/for-developers/how_turing_implements_abstractmcmc.md

 ### Algorithms

 An **algorithm** is just a sampling method: in Turing, it is a subtype of the abstract type `InferenceAlgorithm`.
 Defining an algorithm may require specifying a few high-level parameters.
 For example, "Hamiltonian Monte-Carlo" may be too vague, but "Hamiltonian Monte Carlo with  10 leapfrog steps per proposal and a stepsize of 0.01" is an algorithm.
-"Metropolis-Hastings" may be too vague, but "Metropolis-Hastings with proposal distribution `p`" is an algorithm. \$\$\epsilon\$\$
+"Metropolis-Hastings" may be too vague, but "Metropolis-Hastings with proposal distribution `p`" is an algorithm.
 Thus

 ```julia